nmshd/documentation/_docs_integrate/create-attributes-for-peer.md

 ## Accept the Request and create the Attributes

 After the Recipient has received the [Request for creating Attributes]({% link _docs_integrate/create-attributes-for-peer.md %}#request-for-creating-attributes), it can accept it to create all or some of the Attributes that were offered for creation by the Sender.
 To do this, proceed as described in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case documentation and specify the `id` of the received [Request]({% link _docs_integrate/data-model-overview.md %}#request).
-Also, you need to decide and specify for each CreateAttributeRequestItem and RequestItemGroup contained in the Request for creating Attributes whether you want to accept or reject it.
+Also, you need to decide and specify for each CreateAttributeRequestItem contained in the Request for creating Attributes whether you want to accept or reject it.

 If the Recipient does not want to create any of the Attributes offered by the Sender and, therefore, does not want to accept the Request for creating Attributes of the Sender, it can reject it as a whole as well.
 For that, follow the instructions of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.
 {: .notice--info}